|Board Phone:||(803) 896-4696|

 Q. I have a South Carolina Mechanical Contractors license with an Electrical classification can I obtain a SC Residential Electrical Contractor license without taking the Residential Electrical exam?

 A. Yes.
-A Residential Electrical Contractor license can be obtained without examination if the applicant is licensed as SC Mechanical Contractor by exam with an electrical classification or has taken the Master Electrical Exam with the South Carolina Municipal Association (MASC).
-All applicants must submit a completed Residential Electrical Contractor license application with the documentation of the SC Mechanical Contractors license or the Master Electrical Exam from the Municipal Association, with all fees and a $10,000 surety bond for review by the Residential Builders Commission.
+A Residential Electrical Contractor license can be obtained without a technical examination if the applicant is licensed as SC Mechanical Contractor by exam with an electrical classification or has taken the Master Electrical Exam with the South Carolina Municipal Association (MASC).
+The SC Residential Business Management and Law exam is required.
+All applicants must submit a completed Residential Specialty Electrical Contractor license application with the documentation of the SC Mechanical Contractors license along with a photocopy of the current license or the Master Electrical Exam from the Municipal Association along with a photocopy of the current certificate, with all fees and a $10,000 surety bond for review by the Residential Builders Commission.

 Q. Once I receive a SC Residential Electrical Contractor license, how often do I have to renew my license?